Saracens

 Cain column: PRL lynch mob make Saracens climb scaffold

-HOW can a Rugby organisation which preaches the moral virtues of a level playing field in funding – with brutal punishment for transgressors like – have the rank hypocrisy to deny a newly promoted club from outside their own 13-team cartel anything close to a level playing field?
+HOW can a organisation which preaches the moral virtues of a level playing field in funding – with brutal punishment for transgressors like – have the rank hypocrisy to deny a newly promoted club from outside their own 13-team cartel anything close to a level playing field?

 Why don’t the Premiership owners let us know how a club they allocate half their level of funding can be seen as facing anything other than a playing field about as level as the north face of the Eiger?